At a glance: The best Drakensberg hiking trails

 If you want to do a self-guided day trip and hike it out on your own, I suggest this:

-Walk between Rorke’s Drift and the Isandlwana Battlefield, where, if you actually learn about the incredible battles there, you’ll stand in places with entirely opposite scripts.
+Walk between Rorke’s Drift and the Isandlwana Battlefield, where, if you actually learn about the incredible battles there, you’ll find yourself in places with entirely opposite scripts.

 At Isandlwana, on the other hand, a well-equipped British force suffered a humiliating defeat at the hands of “primitive” Zulu warriors.
 The unpredictable complexities of warfare, huh?